ππΈπΉπ»πͺ» Welcome to the causal mapping Garden of Ideas!#

 In this chapter we present some of key general principles about how to do causal mapping which we at Causal Map Ltd (and, most of the time, at BathSDR) have adopted.

-In the previous chapter [[0.001 Task 2 -- Introduction]] we looked at the main ideas of minimalist coding:
+In the previous chapter we introduced minimalist causal coding:

 The fundamental output of causal mapping is a database of causal links.
 If there are not too many links, this database can be visualised "as-is" in the form of a causal map or network.
 But usually there are too many links for this to be very useful, so we apply filters.